sjtrny/wordle/README.md

 A fast solver for wordle written in Python using numba.

 For the maximum information policy it takes:
-- 3 seconds to compute the optimal starting word for first play
+- less than 3 seconds to compute the optimal next word
-- 30 minutes to compute the optimal starting word considering all future plays
+- 30 minutes to compute the optimal starting word considering all solutions

 Test conducted on MacBook Pro (13-inch, M1, 2020)